Utah International School Safety Plan

 Teacher should slide a green card under the door to indicate that everyone inside is OK.
 A red card or no card indicates that someone inside is injured or that the intruder may be inside.

 In the gym, move students to the kitchen area and close and lock kitchen doors and windows.

 Remain in lockdown position until you receive an “all clear” announcement from the PA or from the door by an administrator or police officer.
 If you don’t recognize the voice, ask for ID to be slid under the door.

 In case of an emergency in which we can’t safely reoccupy the building, we will take students to the Jones Center east of our building and notify student contacts from there.

-Utah International will open for school regardless of bad weather, unless an announcement is made on KSL radio and KUER radio and the school’s website and Facebook page.
-If Granite schools are closed, there is a high likelihood that Utah International will close.
+Utah International will open for school regardless of bad weather, unless an announcement is made on KSL radio and KSL.com, and on the school’s website and Facebook and Instagram pages.
+If Granite schools are closed or having an online-only day, there is a high likelihood that Utah International will close or have a late start.
 Parents should use their best judgment if the weather in their area is dangerous; students will be excused from school if they aren’t able to get to school safely.
 Students will not be sent home early due to bad weather, but parents may check students out early for this reason.
 After school programs may be cancelled due to bad weather.
+A full day of cancellation for bad weather will probably have to be made up at the end of the school year.
+A late-start day will not have to be made up.
+“Late start” means school will start at 10:00, with 45-minutes periods.
+Every effort will be made to open the school building by 9:00 on a late start day, and to have breakfast available at 9:50.

 INJURY OR MEDICAL EMERGENCY